Lidsyda9/Final-Pi-Hole/README.md

 >sudo nano index.html

-I created my own with these by:
+# My Raspberry Pi Project
+This project sets up a simple web server using a Raspberry Pi Zero.
+## Website Preview

-- h1>Hello from My Raspberry Pi Server!</h1>
+<h1>Hello from My Raspberry Pi Server!</h1>
-- [<p>This website is powered by a Pi Zero and built as part of my final project.</p>]
+<p>This website is powered by a Pi Zero and built as part of my final project.</p>

+## Features

+- Raspberry Pi Zero W as the host
+- Static HTML content
+- Apache web server